GoniBM/gonibm.github.io/_pages/about.md

   - /about.html
 ---

 I am a third year Engineering Physics student at the University Of British Columbia.
-I am very passionate about yada yada yada.
+I am very passionate about mechanical design.